3 Languages, 3 Regions, 1 Family

 "Horas!" is the most popular Batak word that many Indonesians know.
 Most of the Batak speakers reside in the province of North Sumatera, and they are divided into several groups, such as Batak Toba, Batak Mandailing, Batak Karo, etc. The writing script of Batak language is called Surat Batak.

 This language is spoken by around 13 thousand people and it is the language of an island called Tuvalu, which is located in the Pacific Ocean.
 During the development, Tuvaluan language has got influence from Kiribati, Samoan, and English.
 Some examples of Tuvaluan words are talofa (hello), fakamolemole (please), fakafetai (thank you) dan tofa (goodbye).

 3. Amis language (Pangcah)

 Many people must have not known that Austronesian languages exist in Taiwan.
 One of these languages is called Pangcah, or usually known as Amis language.
-Amis is the biggest of around 20 indigenous languages of Taiwan.
-In order to preserve these languages, Taiwanese government has introduced a writing system, language courses, and certification exams for the public.
+Amis is the biggest of around 20 indigenous languages in Taiwan.
+In order to preserve these languages, the Taiwanese government has introduced a writing system, language courses, and certification exams for the public.

 Here is an example of numbers in Batak, Tuvaluan, and Amis.
 I also inserted the Indonesian language for comparison.